-I remember one time when we held a discipleship retreat for our students—but only about one-fifth of our regular students attended.
-For many youth workers, a turnout this low might arouse feelings of anguish and failure.
-I wasn’t surprised by the turnout, though, because the retreat called for a very big commitment from students.
+Years ago, we held a youth retreat with the theme of discipleship.
+Only about one-fifth of our regular students attended.
+For many youth workers, a turnout that low might arouse feelings of anguish and failure.
+But I wasn’t surprised by the turnout, because the youth retreat called for a very big commitment.
 As I’ve learned, when spiritual commitments increase, attendance typically decreases.

-Of the students who attended, most wanted to be there, and all were challenged to go deeper in their faith.
-The amount of time spent in discussion was intense.
-We raised the bar pretty high in the large-group time and gave students plenty of quiet time to read their Bibles and write in their journals.
+Of the attendees at that youth retreat, most wanted to be there.
+And all were challenged to go deeper in their faith.
+First of all, we spent an intense amount of time in discussion.
+Then in the large-group time, we raised the bar pretty high.
+Next, we also gave teens plenty of quiet time to read their Bibles and journal.

-When I first started in youth ministry, this concept of attendance decreasing as spiritual-commitment levels in-creased worked against my self-esteem.
-I’d come off an event that had a low turnout and tear the event apart piece by piece trying to figure out why the students didn’t want to participate.
-Now that I understand this increase/decrease concept, I’m able to work with the students who want to grow in their faith on a more personal level without questioning my effectiveness and calling to youth ministry.
-Here are some values that we used for our retreat that may be helpful to you.
+When I first started in youth ministry, I struggled with this concept of attendance decreasing as spiritual commitment levels increased.
+It worked against my self-esteem.
+I’d come off an event that had a low turnout and tear it apart piece by piece trying to figure out why kids didn’t want to participate.
+Now that I understand this increase/decrease concept, I’m able to work with students who want to grow their faith without questioning my effectiveness and calling to youth ministry.

 Follow these 3 helpful values for your own youth retreat:

 1. Keep costs down.

 Don’t let money prevent students from attending.
 One way we keep costs minimal is to use the church campus for our meetings and have students stay together in private homes for the nights.
 They love it!

 2. Raise the bar high.

 Students are giving you a weekend to help them grow in their faith.
 Take advantage of the opportunity by giving them a variety of ways to learn and connect with God.